 And Kinsey, through no fault of her own, is drawn into a compromising position and a tale rife with betrayals, misunderstandings, and downright murderous fraud.

 When a woman asks P.I.
 Kinsey Millhone to find the son she put up for adoption 32 years before, it seems like an easy way to earn $200 bucks.
 However, when a cop tells her she was paid with marked bills, and her client can’t be found, there’s clearly something questionable in the undergrowth.

 And Ruth, widow of recently murdered P.I.
 Pete Wolinsky, needs Kinsey’s help with her IRS audit.
 This straightforward task takes on a perilous turn when Kinsey comes across a coded list amongst Pete’s papers.
 The list leads her to a man with a slew of ruined lives in his wake.
 Yet he still walks free.

 Can Kinsey risk becoming his next target?
 Could she possibly prove a case against him without becoming his next victim?

 Again based on two real cases, the origins of resourceful P.I.
 Kinsey Millhone’s last case goes back to 1979.
 Four teenaged boys from a prestigious private school sexually assaulted a 14-year-old classmate and recorded it on film.
 When the tape is stolen, another classmate, who is thought to be the thief, turns up dead.
 In the investigation and prosecution that follow, two boys are convicted as one boy turns state’s evidence.
 However, the instigator of the whole appalling episode gets off scot-free and disappears.

 Now, it is 10 years later.
-One of the rapists, Fritz McCabe, is released from prison.
-He is morose, angry and unapologetic as his ever-vigilant parents turn him into a virtual prisoner at home.
+One of the rapists, Fritz McCabe, is now out of prison.
+He is morose, angry, and unapologetic as his ever-vigilant parents turn him into a virtual prisoner at home.